Investors called on to give boardroom leaders greater scrutiny

 "We do not want to be running a company but we do want to make sure the right people are.
 Too much of our time is eaten up by talking about remuneration rather than the people on the board," he said.

-Recent examples of corporate governance issues rattling investors include that of German carmaker VW (VOWG_p.DE), where Chairman and key shareholder Ferdinand Piech's public attack on the performance of the firm's CEO sparked a 10 percent slide in the company's share price.
+Recent examples of corporate governance issues rattling investors include that of German carmaker VW, where Chairman and key shareholder Ferdinand Piech's public attack on the performance of the firm's CEO sparked a 10 percent slide in the company's share price.

 Recent history, however, shows the bar for most investors to vote against a chair has been set pretty high, reflecting concerns that a heavy vote against management could hurt the share price.